 Explore Spice Route Kochi – Recent excavations reveal the existence of Muziris.

-Next stop was the Mattancherry spice market which an integral part of Kochi’s cuisine but also to its history.
+The next stop was the Mattancherry spice market which is an integral part of Kochi’s cuisine but also to its history.
 (I was at the right spice settlement after the first sip of rasam overpowered my senses with tamarind and pepper.
 No wonder it is considered the perfect antidote for a sore throat!)
 Packed and lined up in jute sacks were hundreds of spices, from vanilla sticks to dried ginger powder.
 Though the market offers a wide variety, a friendly shopkeeper suggested the Kay Cee Corporation.
-A wholesale spice market for bulk buying, a few metres away.
+A wholesale spice market for bulk buying is a few meters away.
 To pacify the strong aroma of spices, in the same lane I stumbled into shops of Eau De ittar.
-Fresh flower extracts of lavender, Kerala flower, orchids and more.
-You can choose your fragrance, get them packed in decorative vials, gift them.
+Fresh flower extracts of lavender, Kerala flower, orchids, and more.
+You can choose your fragrance, get them packed in decorative vials, or gift them.
 Here’s a suggestion, keep one for yourself.

 HISTORY RETOLD – Explore Spice Route Kochi